Table of Contents

 Here are a few examples:

-• Make sure the URL to make an online donation is clearly visible in your letter.
+- Make sure the URL for online donations is clearly visible in your letter.

-• Give them a keyword and a phone number they can text in to, to receive a donation link.
+- Give them a keyword and a phone number they can text in to receive a donation link.

 This letter from Larchmont Public Library offers multiple options for supporters to donate.